Bikeman868/NPL/docs/SYNTAX.md

 Anywhere where a space is required, you can put one or more spaces, or tabs.

-There are a few places in the syntax of NPL where line breaks are significant.
+There are many places in the syntax of NPL where newline characters are significant.
 In these places, the newline character is not whitespace, but has significance.
-In most places, where newline is not part of the syntax, line breaks are treated the same as spaces.
+In most places, where newline is not part of the syntax, newlines are treated the same as spaces.

 The linefeed character is ignored everywhere, so you can save your source files in Linux or Windows format.